What is lenticular sclerosis?

 What causes lenticular sclerosis?

-While the exact mechanism is poorly understood, it appears that the lens gradually becomes harder with age.
+While the exact mechanism is poorly understood, it appears that the lens gradually becomes denser with age.
 Lens fibers are produced throughout life, but the lens does not become bigger.
-It is believed that, as the central lens is compressed by new fibers deposited on the outer rings of the lens, the compression leads to hardening and lens becomes opaque.
+It is believed that, as the central lens is compressed by new fibers deposited on the outer rings of the lens, the compression leads to hardening and causes the lens to become opaque.

 Will my dog get cataracts?

-Many dogs do develop age-related cataracts after having lenticular sclerosis.
-While the two seem related, there does not appear to be a causal relationship.
-This means that not all pets with lenticular sclerosis will develop cataracts.
+Many dogs develop age-related cataracts after having lenticular sclerosis.
+While the two conditions seem related, there does not appear to be a causal relationship, which means that not all pets with lenticular sclerosis will develop cataracts.
 Senile cataracts form when the aging lens fibers degenerate.
-It is important to note that senile cataracts develop in many older pets, so the chances that your dog will develop lenticular sclerosis and/or a cataract is high.
+It is important to note that senile cataracts develop in many older pets, so there is a high likelihood of your pet developing lenticular sclerosis and/or cataracts.

 How is lenticular sclerosis treated?

-There is no specific treatment for lenticular sclerosis, nor is treatment necessary.
+There is no specific treatment for lenticular sclerosis, and treatment is not necessary.
 Dogs diagnosed with lenticular sclerosis should be evaluated regularly to monitor for the development of cataracts.
 If a cataract develops, it can be surgically corrected, and this procedure should be pursued early in the course of the disease for best results.